Danieldnv/portfolio_english/README.md

 [Click here to access the code]()

 # MGLU3, dollar, and Ibovespa
-In this project, also using "yfinance", I conducted an analysis of BOVA11 (an ETF that tracks the Ibovespa index) and Magazine Luiza's (one of the main retailers in Brazil), visualizing the results in a graph, which includes the closing prices and Magazine Luiza's moving average.
+In this project, also using "yfinance", I conducted an analysis of BOVA11 (an ETF that tracks the Ibovespa index) and MGLU3 (a company called Magazine Luiza.
+It is one of the main retailers in Brazil), visualizing the results in a graph, which includes the closing prices and Magazine Luiza's moving average.
 Additionally, I collected information about the ibovespa index and the US dollar (quoted in reais), observing their performance and correlation during the same period.
 <p align="center">
   <img src="images/fe304f73-6fe9-44ff-97f8-81afeed51e6f.png" width="70%">